Skip to main content

 nameStringemptyDefines the name of the HTML checkbox.
 By default, a random ID is used for it.

 onCheckFormCallableemptyDefines a callback that is called as soon as the form has been checked.
+The validation result will be given as a boolean parameter to the callback (true if everything is correct, false if not).

 requestSubmitTokenOnInitBooleantrueSpecifies whether a submit token should be automatically requested during initialization.
 If, for example, the form is reset directly after initialization (with reset()), there is no need for a submit token during initialization, as a new code is requested with the reset.